 Plagiarism can be a challenging problem as students get into higher-level writing, test-taking, and other academic work, so I wanted to make a few blanket statements that apply all year.
 In its basic form, plagiarism is theft of words or ideas and the attempt to pass them off as one’s own.

 Plagiarism happens both intentionally and unintentionally, but regardless of one’s intention, it is important that each student understands the consequences: If I suspect you’ve plagiarized part or all of your work, whether it’s an essay or part of your weekly homework, I’ll reach out to both you and your parents with the hopes of clearing it up.
-If it happens a second time, you’ll receive a zero for the assignment.
+If you’ve plagiarized someone else’s work, you’ll receive a zero for the assignment.
+If it happens a second time, you risk failing the semester.

 Copying someone else’s work and trying to pass it off as your own is lazy and unethical.
 It has serious consequences in both collegiate and professional worlds, so don’t start the bad habit now.